-1. Working as a partner in the Isle of Wight Housing Register, Homefinder, we will aim to offer eighty per cent of our vacant properties to the highest banded applicants on the register best suited to each vacancy.
+1. Working as a partner in the Isle of Wight Housing Register, Island Homefinder is a Choice Based Lettings system where we aim to offer eighty per cent of our vacant properties to the highest banded applicants on the register best suited to each vacancy.
 The Association will make direct nomination from the Housing register.
-This is with the exception of allocation of Housing Association Leased properties where subsidy is received from the Isle of Wight Council.
-For such properties nomination will be sought from the Homelessness section of the Isle of Wight Council.
+However, there is the exception of the allocation of our Housing Association Lead properties.
+A number of these properties where subsidy is received from the Isle of Wight Council, a nomination will be sought from the Homelessness section of the Isle of Wight Council.
+The remainder of the lease properties will be advertised to locally through our Working Families Scheme.
 2. Isle of Wight Council is responsible for assessing housing need and bedroom/property type need.
-Priority will be given to the following category of applicant household, in accordance with the Homelessness Act 2002 and the Homelessness (Priority Need for Accommodation) (England) Order 2002: - People who are homeless or threatened with homelessness including homeless 16 and 17-year old's, care leavers aged 18, 19 and 20 and people who are vulnerable as a result of time spent in care - People who have spent time in the armed forces or are vulnerable due to time spent in prison or custody - People who are vulnerable because they have fled their home because of violence (or threats of violence likely to be carried out) who require urgent re-housing;
+Priority will be given to the following category of applicant household, in accordance with the Homelessness Act 2002 and the Homelessness (Priority Need for Accommodation) (England) Order 2002: - People who are homeless or threatened with homelessness including homeless 16 and 17-year old's, care leavers aged 18, 19 and 20 and people who are vulnerable as a result of time spent in care - People who have spent time in the armed forces or are vulnerable due to time spent in prison or custody

-- People who have been accepted as homeless and to whom the Council has a duty to arrange suitable housing.
+- People who are vulnerable because they have fled their home because of violence (or threats of violence likely to be carried out) who require urgent re-housing; - People who have been accepted as homeless and to whom the Council has a duty to arrange suitable housing.
 This includes households who are occupying temporary housing arranged by the Council; - People occupying other housing accommodation which is temporary or occupied on insecure terms; - People whose social or economic circumstances are such that they have difficulty in securing settled accommodation; - Families with dependent children, including someone who is expecting a child; - People with a need for settled accommodation on medical or welfare grounds; - People occupying unsanitary or overcrowded housing or otherwise living in unsatisfactory conditions; - Those who need to move to a particular locality to avoid hardship to themselves or others.
 This would also cover: - the location of family/carers, and facilities essential to the applicant; - the needs of key workers to live within reach of their work, or others who need to move to a different location for the purposes of work, education or training; - the needs of households where members are forced to live separately;